MWCD Lakes to Undergo Winter 'Drawdown'; Shoreline Projects Set

 Members of the MWCD Board of Directors recently approved the following projects and estimated costs:

-When the 2011-12 projects have been completed, the MWCD will have completed 46 individual shoreline projects in two years at a total cost of more than $3 million.
-The MWCD kicked off the annual maintenance program to address shoreline erosion and stability concerns at its reservoirs last winter.
+When the 2014-15 projects have been completed, the MWCD will have completed 94 individual shoreline projects in five years at a total cost of more than $6.3 million.
+The MWCD kicked off the annual maintenance program to address shoreline erosion and stability concerns at its reservoirs in 2010.

 Some of the projects are completed by MWCD staff members, while others are completed by private contractors that are awarded contracts for the work through the public bidding process.
-The MWCD announced last year that nearly 500 individual sites comprising several miles of shoreline are in need of varying amounts of stabilization.
+The MWCD has identified nearly 500 individual sites comprising several miles of shoreline are in need of varying amounts of stabilization.

 The work is paid for through the MWCD’s funds collected from owners of properties in the Muskingum River Watershed that receive identified benefits from the Amendment to the Official Plan of the MWCD that calls for maintenance and rehabilitation in the system of flood-reduction and water conservation reservoirs and dams in the region.